nodejs/wiki-archive/Installation.md

 The [http://nodejs.org/dist/latest/](http://nodejs.org/dist/latest/) directory does contain the latest `.msi` package (such as `node-v0.6.15.msi` when Node v0.6.15 was the latest) that you may use to install both Node.js engine and npm.

+#### Updating your Windows installation of Node and npm

+To update Node, download the latest [http://nodejs.org/dist/latest/node.exe](http://nodejs.org/dist/latest/node.exe) file and replace your old `node.exe` with it.

+To update npm, run the `npm update npm -g` command.

 ### Installing on Mac

 The [http://nodejs.org/dist/latest/](http://nodejs.org/dist/latest/) directory does contain the latest `.pkg` package (such as `node-v0.6.15.pkg` when Node v0.6.15 was the latest).